meolar/supertux-wiki/Current-Design-Document.md

 - They should not go through each other.
 - Their flying speed should be configurable.
-- They should either have better pathfinding OR be able to go through solid land.

-**Poison Ivy & Walking Leaf**

-- Poison Ivy and Walking Leaf should fall slower, to differentiate it from the snowball and make it more realistic.
-  (requires new sprite)

 **Crystallo**

-- It should turn around better, with easing.
-- Instead of squishing, it should burst out into shards that fly around.
+- When buttjumped, it should burst out into shards that fly around.
-- It should have an option to spawn by bursting out of walls that emerge when Tux is near, perhaps bursting out shards at the same time?
 - Crystallos should be immune to their own spikes, of course.
+- If two crystallo shards touch each other, they should form a new crystallo.

 **Haywire**